northeastern-rc/rc-public-documentation/docs/source/best-practices/homequota.md

 ### Cache

 The `~/.cache` directory can become large over time with general use of the HPC and Open OnDemand.
-Make sure you are not running any processes or jobs at the time by running:
+Make sure you are not running any processes or jobs at the time by running the following:

 :::{code-block} bash
 squeue -u <username>